skriptum/quarto_site/blog/climate/index.md

 ## Alternative: IPCC

-So hält es jedenfalls das _Intergovernmental Panel on Climate Change_ (IPCC), der führende Aggregator für wissenschaftliche Erkenntnisse zum Klimawandel.
+***So demkt jedenfalls das*** _Intergovernmental Panel on Climate Change_ (IPCC), der führende Aggregator für wissenschaftliche Erkenntnisse zum Klimawandel.
 Der verzichtet seit 2015 auf die Modellierung der gesamtwirtschaftlichen Effekte, unter anderem wegen der schwierigen Monetarisierung von Folgen und der Nichtbeachtung von Kipppunkten in unserem Ökosystem.

 > Many estimates do not account for the possibility of large-scale singular events and irreversibility, tipping points and other important factors, especially those that are difficult to monetize, such as loss of biodiversity.
 >